joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/005-Spoofing-Attacks.md

 ### Session Hijacking

-- Spoofing attack where host is disconnected and replaced by the attacker.
+Session hijacking is a spoofing attack where the host is disconnected and replaced by the attacker.

 - Occurs through theft or modification of cookies.
+- Can be performed when user is currently logged in to a web session.

 ### Session Prediction

-- Attacker attempts to predict session token to hijack the session.
+In session prediction, an attacker attempts to predict session token to hijack the session.

-- If token is predictable, they can be guessed, attackers can take over the session.
+- If token is predictable, they can be guessed.
+- Attackers can take over the session.

 ### Cookie Poisoning

-- Modifying the contents of the cookies to be sent to a client's browser.
+Cookie poisoning involves modifying the contents of the cookies to be sent to a client's browser.

-- Modified cookie can be used to exploit vulnerabilities in a web app
+- Modified cookie can be used to exploit vulnerabilities.

 ## Replay Attack